hbctraining/variant_analysis/lessons/07_variant_calling.md

 - `--sequence-dictionary $REFERENCE_DICTIONARY`: `GATK` requires a sequence directory (`.dict`) file of the reference sequence.
 We have gone ahead and already created this for you.
 - `--reference $REFERENCE_SEQUENCE`: This is the genome reference sequence.
-- `--panel-of-normals $PANEL_OF_NORMALS`: This is the 1000 Genomes panel of normals provided by the Broad Institute
-- `--germline-resource $GERMLINE_RESOURCE`: This is the gnomAD germline resource
 - `--input $NORMAL_BAM_FILE`: This is the first `bam` file that we are providing GATK and it happens to be the normal sample
 - `--normal-sample $NORMAL_SAMPLE_NAME`: This is the name of that normal sample and will be used as a column header in the VCF file
 - `--input $TUMOR_BAM_FILE`: This is the second `bam` file that we are providing GATK and it happens to be the tumor sample